 Light Nelson developed from an idea by local photographer John-Paul Pochin and engineering friend "Tutty".
 The concept stemmed from their collaboration on previous projects and the knowledge that by using their diverse but complimentary skills, backgrounds and ideas they could produce works that neither could have accomplished alone.

-With the help of local artist Anne Rush, a small group of diverse but like-minded people with a wide range of skills and backgrounds was formed in 2012, The Light Nelson Collective.
+A small group of diverse but like-minded people with a wide range of skills and backgrounds came together in 2012 to form the Light Nelson Collective.

 Through the Collective, in 2013 The Light Nelson Trust was established to facilitate the first Light Nelson event later that year.
 The Trust was formed from several members of the original collective (John-Paul Pochin, Anne Rush, Frances McElhinney and Jo Kinross) who also brought in other like minded people from our community with specific skills that would help fulfil the objectives of the Trust (Brian Riley, Bronwyn Monopoli, Charlotte Reith and Caroline Marshall).